dabeaz/curio/docs/devel.rst

 a few locks, you'll probably want some semaphores.
 Those semaphores are going to be lonely without a few events and condition variables to keep them company.
 All these things will live together in a messy apartment along with a pet queue.
-It will chaos.
+It will bechaos.
 However, it all sounds a bit better if put in an internet-connected coffee pot and call the apartment a coworking space.
-However, I digress.
+But, I digress.

 But wait a minute, Curio already provides all of these wonderful things.
 Locks, semaphores, events, condition variables, pet queues and more.